gnosek/kube-state-metrics/docs/README.md

 To allow reducing the number of metrics that have to be ingested, `kube-state-metrics` supports aggregating metrics by predefined dimensions.
 For example, instead of counting the number of pods in each `phase` per `namespace`, you can directly use the `kube_pod_status_phase_sum_by_namespace` metric.

-Aggregations are enabled by default and can be disabled by the usual include/exclude mechanism.
+Aggregations are disabled by default and can be enabled using the `--enable-aggregations` command line option.
+Individual aggregations can be disabled by the usual include/exclude mechanism.
 You can also exclude the unaggregated metrics (e.g. `kube_pod_status_phase`) but leave `kube_pod_status_phase_sum_by_namespace` enabled.

-Check the documentation for individual metric to see what aggregations are available.
+Check the documentation for individual metrics to see what aggregations are available.

 ## CLI Arguments